 More often than not, the aspect of brand advertising is part of your portfolio.
 So, on one hand you will need to understand the need from your top boss or the Sales & Marketing Head or the Director of Food & Beverage, develop a brief and then have an interface with your advertising agency so as to convey the company's expectation in terms of creatives and the main idea.
 You must, then, know all about pegs, pitches, 4 Ps of Marketing, artworks, positives, final proofs, colour separations, media buying and the annual media plan.

 On the other hand, you may be required to write out and develop the advertisements all by yourself.
-Just as I did at The Imperial.
+I got this opportunity at The Imperial.
 Of course, it is back-breaking work but who said Hotel PR would be a smooth ride, all fun & games, wining & dining.
-The huge reward – the pride and satisfaction of seeing my “The Imperial Experience” advertisements splashed in media as far and wide as The Times of India, International Herald Tribune, Condé Nast Traveller, Travel & Leisure.
+The huge reward - the pride and satisfaction of seeing my "The Imperial Experience" advertisements splashed in media as far and wide as The Times of India, International Herald Tribune, Condé Nast Traveller, Travel & Leisure.

 As the Head of PR of your hotel or hotel chain, you have a host of agencies reporting to you - PR Agency, Advertising Agency, Market Research Agency, Database Agency and so on.

-Please understand that you are on the same page with them and are not, in any way, in competition with them.
+Please understand that you are on the same page with them and are not, in any way, in competition.
 Even if they are on the other side of the fence, they are, still, your extended team members.
 Pool in, assimilate and bring in different talents into the common area to devise strategies, solve problems, generate solutions, ideate and co-create.

 Being in Communications you are the chief custodian of the Brand.
 And with direct access to the media, you are the key Brand Ambassador.

 With all the Communication tools and PR strategies at your disposal, you are in that enviable position to build a brand and reinforce its image consistently in the minds of the relevant publics.